Tamra Judge Posts Near-Nude Pictures To Clap Back At Haters Calling Her ‘Old And Geriatric’

 “Kelly and Emily will be there one day and they won’t even come close to looking as good as you,” said one person.

 Tamra has been public about her work to change her body.
-A few years ago, she trained to be in a fitness competition, the process for which aired on the show as she pushed herself to get in shape to take the prize at the competition.
+A few years ago, she trained to be in a fitness competition, the process for which aired on the show as she pushed herself to get in shape to take the top prize.

 Meanwhile, Vicki, who is 57, had her own response to the comments, which she posted on her Twitter account.